Anselmoo/spectrafit/INSTALLATION.md

     # To test
     python -c "from spectrafit.plugins.notebook import SpectraFitNotebook"
     ```

+    For include the `graph` support, the following command can be used:

+    ```terminal

+    conda install -c conda-forge spectrafit-graph

+    # To test
+    python -c "from spectrafit.plugins.graph import SpectraFitGraph"
+    ```
+    For include the `all` support, the following command can be used:

+    ```terminal

+    conda install -c conda-forge spectrafit-all

+    # To test
+    python -c "from spectrafit.plugins.notebook import SpectraFitNotebook"
+    python -c "from spectrafit.plugins.graph import SpectraFitGraph"
+    ```

     Extended documentation about the installation of `SpectraFit` via conda can